rokolotowicz/GCP-AI-Data-Sovereignty/README.md

 ---

 This is a reference implementation demonstrating a "data never leaves the trust boundary" architecture on Google Cloud: encryption **at rest** (CMEK), **in use** (a Trusted Execution Environment on the ingestion path), and **per-field** with role-scoped access.
-Dropping a document into a bucket triggers a streaming pipeline that extracts text, redacts PII, embeds the redacted text with a local model, envelope-encrypts sensitive fields under per-department HSM keys, and writes everything to an object-store-native vector store — on Confidential VMs with no public IPs and no external egress.
+Dropping a document into a bucket triggers a streaming pipeline that extracts text, redacts PII, embeds the redacted text with a local model, envelope-encrypts sensitive fields under per-department HSM keys, and writes everything to an object-store-native vector store on Confidential VMs with no public IPs and no external egress.
 The entire estate is Terraform, deployed server-side via Infrastructure Manager.

-> **Status:** verified end-to-end — documents flow from raw bucket to encrypted rows in LanceDB, with SSN sealed under the finance key and address under the marketing key.
+> **Status:** verified end-to-end, documents flow from raw bucket to encrypted rows in LanceDB, with SSN sealed under the finance key and address under the marketing key.

 ---